rossant/rossant.github.io/content/2022-09-30-introduction-shaken-baby-syndrome-controversy.md

 Some authors remind that radiology alone may not yield a reliable medical determination of abuse:

-> The medical and imaging evidence, particularly when there is only central nervous system injury, cannot reliably diagnose _intentional_ injury.
-Only the child protection investigation may provide the basis for *inflicted* injury in the context of supportive medical, imaging, biomechanical, or pathological findings. <span class="ref">(<a href="https://journals.lww.com/topicsinmri/Fulltext/2007/02000/Imaging_of_the_Central_Nervous_System_in_Suspected.4.aspx">Barnes 2007</a>, p.
+> "The medical and imaging evidence, particularly when there is only central nervous system injury, cannot reliably diagnose _intentional_ injury.
+Only the child protection investigation may provide the basis for *inflicted* injury in the context of supportive medical, imaging, biomechanical, or pathological findings." <span class="ref">(<a href="https://journals.lww.com/topicsinmri/Fulltext/2007/02000/Imaging_of_the_Central_Nervous_System_in_Suspected.4.aspx">Barnes 2007</a>, p.
 53)</span>

 #### SBS/AHT adherents